Running of the spectral index: Reconciling the CMB with the Lyman-$\alpha$ Forest: Implications for Inflation

 \paragraph*{Axion monodromy.} Inspired by axion-like inflation in string theory~\cite{Flauger:2009ab,Flauger:2014ana}, monodromy potentials also include periodic modulations on a monomial background:

 with amplitude $A$, phase $\gamma$, axion decay constant $f$, and index $p_f$.
 These oscillations naturally generate small-scale running and resonant signatures in the PPS.

 \paragraph*{Inflation Observables.} For each benchmark model and parameter set, we computed the PPS amplitude {$A_s$}, spectral index $n_s$, tensor-to-scalar ratio $r$, and scale dependence parameters $\alpha_s$ and $\beta_s$ by integrating the background equations numerically.
 The slow-roll parameters were evaluated analytically from the potential and its derivatives at horizon exit, to leading order in the slow-roll expansion~\cite{Auclair:2022yxs}.
 The PPS was then reconstructed on all relevant scales using the slow-roll approximation.
-Parameter choices for which the Taylor expansion of Eq.~\eqref{eq:running}---employed in the previous section to infer posteriors for \(\{A_s, n_s, \alpha_s, \beta_s\}\)---failed to reproduce the spectrum up to the eBOSS scales were discarded (see Supplemental Material for details).
+We restrict to parameter choices for which the Taylor expansion of Eq.~\eqref{eq:running} provides a reliable description of the primordial power spectrum, requiring percent-level agreement with the full numerical spectrum at the eBOSS scale (see Supplemental Material for details).

 \paragraph*{Likelihood.} To compare model predictions with CMB and LSS data, we build a custom likelihood over the effective PPS parameters \(\{A_s, n_s, \alpha_s, \beta_s\}\).
 Posterior samples from the MCMC chains are processed with {\tt GetDist}~\cite{Lewis:2019xzd} and approximated by a multidimensional Gaussian kernel density estimator (KDE), defining a smooth empirical likelihood $\ln\mathcal{L}_{\rm KDE} (A_s, n_s, \alpha_s, \beta_s)$.
 These procedures are implemented in our public code {\tt PIPE} (Potential Inflation Posterior Emulator), which provides a fast surrogate for the full CMB and eBOSS likelihoods (see Supplemental Material).